-A new programme designed to build strong economic links between the UK and Colombia, one of the fastest-growing economies in Latin America, is taking place at the University of Cambridge this month.
+A programme designed to enhance technology exploitation capabilities in Colombia, one of the fastest-growing economies in Latin America, is being delivered by Cambridge Enterprise, the University’s commercialisation group.

 Funded by the Foreign & Commonwealth Office’s (FCO) Prosperity Fund, the programme aims to assist Colombia as it transitions from a resource-based economy to one based on science, innovation and entrepreneurship.

 The Colombian government has committed to spending £500 million annually on science and innovation from 2010-2014, but currently requires additional expertise and capacity in translating research results into successful products and companies.

 Key to the establishment of an innovation culture in Colombia is the identification, training and support for a network of Prosperity & Innovation Managers.
 The network will be piloted in the Valle del Cauca area on the country’s Pacific coast, and if successful, the programme will be rolled out throughout Colombia.